 18. More Than Two Shirt Buttons Undone

-No button undone = You better be wearing a tie.
+- No button undone = You better be wearing a tie.

-One button undone = A little stuffy.
+- One button undone = A little stuffy.

-Two buttons undone = Just right.
+- Two buttons undone = Just right.

-Three buttons undone = Used car salesmen at a New Jersey nightclub in 1987.
+- Three buttons undone = Used car salesmen at a New Jersey nightclub in 1987.

 19. Baggy Dress Shirts

-Again, not sure this really needs to even be said, but just in case, let’s try a little experiment.
+Again, not sure this needs even to be said, but just in case, let’s try a little experiment.
 I want you to quickly write down three professional roles or job titles who typically wear vests.

 21. Baseball Caps

-22. Graphic Tee Shirts
+22. Graphic Tee-shirts

 I know you think the picture I chose for this one is a joke, which yeah, duh.

 Ditto for the hats.
-They make you look like you’re a 16 year old kid.
+They make you look like you’re a 16-year-old kid.

-Yes, gangsters in 1929 Chicago looked kind of cool wearing them but, yeah, you’re trying to sell me a house, not intimidate a speakeasy owner with a Tommy gun.
+Yes, gangsters in 1929 Chicago looked kind of cool wearing them, but, yeah, you’re trying to sell me a house, not intimidate a speakeasy owner with a Tommy gun.
 It’s also not 1957, you’re not a spy for the CIA, and you look ridiculous showing up at a listing in your Trilby.

-You can definitely wear white tube socks with your slacks or suit pants.
+You can wear white tube socks with your slacks or suit pants.
 You just have to answer one question: Are you David Letterman?

-If you are, then by all means, continue to wear white socks and congratulations on the new show.
+If you are, then, by all means, continue to wear white socks, and congratulations on the new show.
 If not … well, not a chance.
 Sorry.
 BTW, this guy is wearing $425+ Allen Edmonds Strands and is still not pulling off the white socks.

 26. Leaving the Label on Your Blazer, Suit Jacket, or Top Coat